awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

   1. Find the endpoint name for Amazon S3 in the desired [Region](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)\.

-  1. Logon to the target instance and execute the following ping command:
+  1. Log on to the target instance and run the following ping command:

      ```
      ping s3.s3-region.amazonaws.com